 The first official US Census Colorado participated in as a state was in 1880, and it was estimated that 194,327 residents lived in the state.
 90 years later, that number grew to 2,207,259 in 1970.
 As recently as 2010’s census, 5,029,196 residents called Colorado home, and that number is expected to rise with the results of 2020’s US Census.

 Today, Colorado is still in the midst of a dramatic swell in population, but the state has seen rapid growth before.
-In 1880’s census, the results found that Colorado residents had increased 387% over a ten-year period.
+In the 1880’s census, the results found that Colorado residents had increased by 387% over a ten-year period.

 The aforementioned events are some of the most notable in Colorado’s timeline, covering nearly 100 years of history since statehood.
-There are a myriad of historic moments that happened before 1876, and plenty more important events that happened more recently, which all shaped the Centennial State we know today.
+There is a myriad of historic moments that happened before 1876, and plenty more important events that happened more recently, which all shaped the Centennial State we know today.